REEISH/Battleship/README.md

 - [ ] Implement a "Smart" AI that uses probability grids instead of random guessing.
 - [ ] Add sound effects for hits, misses, and victory/defeat screens.
 - [ ] Mobile touch support for the drag-and-drop placement phase.

-## Contributing

-Contributions, issues, and feature requests are welcome!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License